dustin/gopro/README.md

 ### backup

-The `backup` command will orchestrate a move of all data stored in GoPro to your own S3 bucket.
+The `backup` command will orchestrate a move of all original media stored in GoPro to your own S3 bucket.
 Lots of stuff is involved in setup here including that S3 bucket, an AWS Lambda copy function and an SQS queue.

 This does work, and should be able to move a huge amount of data in a short amount of time.
 The tl;dr on how to use is: